The race for the Champions League: Who has the best run-in?

 Villa briefly looked like their Champions League charge had faltered, but some brilliant recent form – coupled with the general feeling around the club after reaching the competition’s quarter-final and FA Cup semi-final – has propelled them back into contention.

-Unai Emery’s side may need to beat Manchester City to really put themselves back into contention, and they face potential stumbling blocks in the form of Bournemouth and Fulham, who themselves are chasing lower European competition.
+Defeat to Manchester City was a blow, and they face potential stumbling blocks in the form of Bournemouth and Fulham, who themselves are chasing lower European competition.

 However, Villa may be able to count on wins in their last two matches against Spurs and United as they look to qualify for the competition in back-to-back seasons.